FAQs - parents

 When are the main entrance points into the school?

-Admission into the Preparatory Department is at 7+ (your daughter must have reached 7 before the 1st September in the year of entry).
-The main entry point into the Senior School is at 11+ (your daughter must have reached 11 by the 1st of September).
-There is also admission into the Sixth Form at 16+ (girls must be 16 before the 1st September).
-Casual places are very rare and occur only occasionally and only if current girls leave.
-Enquiries should be made directly to the Admissions Officer who will arrange for testing should there be a place available.
+Admission into the Preparatory Department is at 7+/Year 3 (your daughter must have reached 7 before the 1st September in the year of entry).
+The main entry point into the Senior School is at 11+/Year 7 (your daughter must have reached 11 by the 1st of September).
+There is also admission into the Sixth Form at 16+/Year 12 (girls must be 16 before the 1st September).
+Non standard entry places are very rare and occur only occasionally and only if current girls leave.
+Enquiries should be made directly to Miss Rachel Ford, the Admissions Officer, who will arrange for an exam and interview should there be places available.

-How can I judge whether my daughter has a good chance of being offered a place at CLSG?
+How can I judge whether my daughter has a good chance of being offered a place at CLSG for Year 7 entry?

 If your daughter has achieved National Curriculum Level 5 in English and Maths by the end of Year 5 or has an NFER Verbal Reasoning score above 115, then she probably has a good chance of being offered a place.
 This should be considered as merely a guideline as the actual level will depend upon the competition in any given year.